 When you start every math concept with a storytelling lesson, you help learners understand how a particular concept can be used in everyday life.
 Covering a math standard in a relevant and engaging way?
 Yes, please!

 For this storytelling activity, we sort socks.
 Yep, socks!
 It is easy to get this story going because it is a real issue in our house.
 Bring in a pile of socks and tell you learners that the socks are missing their match!
 Have your learners work with you to find out how to match socks, as well as how to look for similarities and differences.

 After the storytelling lesson, it is time to get learners engaged with a book.
 A Pair of Socks is the perfect book for this lesson.
 Read the book and review the words ‘same’ and ‘different’.
 This is also a great time to introduce the vocabulary cards and post them on the math word wall.

-Creating a Math Notebook for learners to use is a great way to save paper.
+A Math Notebook is a great way to reduce the amount of papers used in your classroom.
 It also allows learners to review these concepts throughout the year.

 Learners CREATE their own pencils that are the same and different with this interactive math notebook page.
 Simply color and glue to the math notebook.

 Learners continue to practice this skill in their math center by matching the pictures cards.
 With the help of a pocket chart, as a game of concentration or just matching on a table.
 Learners can complete the printable as an assessment or turn it in after math stations.

 One way for learners to practice finding the difference is with this simple, yet engaging center.
 Have learners place a manipulative on the picture that is different…super simple!
 Your learners can complete a printable activity as well!

 If you are planning a sorting unit for your classroom, be sure to check out my Sorting By Attributes unit and grab all of the resources in this post.
 Find more information for other sorting lessons in my Sorting Series and grab the FREEBIE included.